 The Court reaffirmed that under Singapore law, unconscionability exists as a distinct ground from fraud for restraining payment under a demand guarantee or performance bond.
-This is unlike English law which does not recognise the unconscionability exception.
+This is unlike English law, which recognises fraud as the only ground for doing so.